-In level 2, the applicants will have a personal interview.
-Topics of this aptitude test will be the applicant’s motivation for the degree program and his or her academic and personal background.
-For applicants living abroad, the interview can be conducted via videoconference.
-Usually, the interviews take place in June and July (applications received before March 15th) or in August and early September (applications received after March 15th); the applicants will be informed about the test date one week in advance.
+In level 2, applicants will have a personal interview about their motivation for the degree program and their academic and personal background.
+For applicants living abroad, the interview can be conducted via video conference.
+Usually, the interviews take place in June and July (applications received before March 15th) or in August and early September (applications received after March 15th); applicants will be informed about the interview date one week in advance.

 Upon receiving an admission letter, please log in to your TUMonline account, accept the study place and take care of the remaining modalities for the enrollment (required documents in hard copies).
 The documents are listed in your account.

-Relevant deadline as well as the beginning dates of the semesters and lectures (incl. semester breaks) are published on www.tum.de/en/studies/application/dates-and-deadlines/dates-periods-and-deadlines/.
+Relevant deadlines as well as the beginning dates of the semesters and lectures (incl. semester breaks) are published on www.tum.de/en/studies/application/dates-and-deadlines/dates-periods-and-deadlines/.

 Students currently have to pay 142,40 EUR per semester for the students' union and the basic public transport ticket (subject to change).
 There are not any additional costs for non-EU students!